klesun/deep-js-completion/README.md

 So, that's why I'm writing this plugin - to make it possible to code in js as comfortable as you would in some static-typed language with the help of type inference and doc-comments.
-(My another reason is that I want to learn how to code in Scala =P)

 This plugin will be highly inspired by my other plugin, [deep-assoc-completion](https://plugins.jetbrains.com/plugin/9927-deep-assoc-completion)